How To Get A Wyoming Certificate Of Exemption [Resale Certificate]

-When a business is presented with a resale certificate, it is the seller’s responsibility to verify the buyer’s information is correct and maintain records to demonstrate the seller’s due diligence.
+When a business is presented with a sales tax exemption certificate, the burden of proof is on the seller to verify that the buyer’s information is correct and to keep these records.
 Failing to verify this information may put the liability of paying Wyoming sales taxes on the seller.

-Before accepting a resale certificate from a buyer, the following steps should be taken.
+Before accepting a sales tax exemption form from a buyer, the following steps should be taken.

 – Review the resale certificate to make sure it is completely filled out.

 – Verify the purchaser’s Wyoming Sales Tax License is valid and active by calling the Wyoming Department of Revenue at 307.777.5200.

 – Sellers are also responsible for examining the certificate and evaluating whether the goods sold are reasonably consistent with the purchaser’s line of business.
 For example, if the buyer’s business is a car dealership but they are wanting to purchase office supplies tax-free, the seller should investigate further.

 – Keep a file of all resale certificates in case of an audit.